 8 Ply Soft Acrylic yarn in Pink at least 10g (19m/20yds)

 Small amount of Black embroidery thread

 Stitch marker (optional)

-Pattern is available at Etsy and Craftsy.
+Pattern is available at Etsy, Craftsy and Amigurumipatterns.net.
 I hope you enjoy crocheting this Woodland Fawn and if you do crochet this cute forest animal, I would love to see a picture – post a picture on instagram and tag me @maryjcarlos (or #helloyellowyarn) or post on my Facebook page.